 Inspired by her life by the sea and her passion for craft, Kate loves to share her crafty projects for both kids and adults.
 She also provides lifestyle tips for families.

 Craft on Sea is fabulous for kids and kids at heart.
 Easy, achievable craft projects designed by Kate to provide fun for the whole family.
 Her free coloring pages are lovely.

 Claireabelle Makes By Claire

-Why They Love It: Originally from Australia, Geneva created her blog as a journal for her DIY projects.
-Over time it has become much more, and her love of fashion and home renovation brought something new to the blog.
+Originally from Australia, Geneva created her blog as a journal for her DIY project.
 Geneva has published a best selling book called DIY Fashionista.
-Her passion for creativity has led to all sorts of opportunities in her career.
-Her family is growing, and that has offered another dimension to the blog as she talks about pregnancy and raising children.
+Her passion has led to many opportunities in her career.

 Crafts By Amanda by Amanda Formaro

 Amanda Formano loves to cook, bake and be creative.
 Her previous career was in finance; then she worked from home building her business in craft and baking blogging.
 Amanda loves to share all her tips and tricks for creative crafts and delicious recipes.

 There are plenty of super crafty ideas for adults and kids on Crafts by Amanda.
 There is heaps of inspiration for the holiday seasons and fun activities to do as a whole family.